Victory Synagogue, during the Second World War

-Around The Victory Synagogue.
-150 years of French Judaism, under the direction of Jacques Canet, president of the Victory Synagogue, and Claude Nataf, historian, ed.
-Penholder, 2017.
-With the support of the Foundation for the Memory of the Shoah.
+Around the Victory Synagogue.
+150 years of French Judaism, under the direction of Jacques Canet, president of the Synagogue de la Victoire, and Claude Nataf, historian, ed.
+Porte-plume, 2017.
+With the support of the Fondation pour la Mémoire de la Shoah.

 On the occasion of the 150th anniversary of the construction of the Great Synagogue of Paris, many specialists in the subject trace the history of this emblematic place and inseparable from that of French Judaism.